chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * `gem_package` - RubyGems
 * `easy_install_package` - Python easy-install

+.notes dpkg requires that the file is downloaded to the local system. rpm can retrieve over HTTP just like the rpm command, but it will not follow redirects properly; e.g., EPEL RPMs.

 # Cookbook Package Resources

 * `homebrew_package` - homebrew cookbook, sets OS X default provider